edvni/Tehtava10_Refaktorointi/README.md

 Take notes which details struck your eye first.
 (What things are in need of cleaning up and refactoring)

+#### Disclaimer: Some code snippets below represent ideas and suggestions.
+They are not the final code.
+Further refactoring was done after implementing said ideas.

 #### Pelaaja (Player) class
 1. Variable naming:
     - `voitotYhteensä` is redundant. `voitot` already keeps track of total wins.